 - Expenses for which the charge will be a fixed amount.
-Typical fixed expenses include underwriting expenses and commission (if commission is a fixed amount or a percentage of standard premium). - Expected per-occurrence excess losses, if losses influencing the premium are subject to a per-occurrence loss limit.
-Estimating an appropriate charge for per-occurrence excess losses is discussed in the CAS monograph Distributions for Actuaries. - Expected aggregate excess losses, if losses influencing the premium are subject to a maximum ratable loss amount or if the retrospectively rated premium is subject to a maximum premium amount.
+Typical fixed expenses include underwriting expenses and commission (if commission is a fixed amount or a percentage of guaranteed-cost premium). - Expected per-occurrence excess losses, if losses influencing the premium are subject to a per-occurrence loss limit.
+Estimating an appropriate charge for per-occurrence excess losses is often done by applying an expected ratio of excess/total losses to the total loss estimate for the policy.
+The estimation of expected ratios of excess/total losses is discussed in the CAS monograph Distributions for Actuaries.
+Sometimes you will see the per-occurrence excess loss component as a separate provision.
+In that case, it may be called an excess loss premium.
+This excess loss premium generally includes a provision for the loss adjustment expenses associated with the per-occurrence excess losses (see more on this below). - Expected aggregate excess losses, if losses influencing the premium are subject to a maximum ratable loss amount or if the retrospectively rated premium is subject to a maximum premium amount.
 This is often referred to as the insurance charge.
-Estimating an appropriate charge for aggregate excess losses will be discussed in Chapter 3. - A credit if losses influencing the premium are subject to a minimum ratable loss amount or if the retrospectively rated premium is subject to a minimum premium amount.
+Estimating an appropriate charge for aggregate excess losses will be discussed in Chapter 3.
+This component of the basic premium also generally includes a provision for the loss adjustment expenses associated with the aggregate excess losses. - A credit if losses influencing the premium are subject to a minimum ratable loss amount or if the retrospectively rated premium is subject to a minimum premium amount.
 This amount is often referred to as the (insurance) savings.
 The combination of the savings and the insurance charge described above is often referred to as the net insurance charge.
 Estimating the savings will be discussed in Chapter 3. - The underwriting profit provision, which will be discussed further below.

 c is called the loss conversion factor.
 It covers expenses for which the charge is going to vary with actual losses.
 Typically the loss conversion factor would include loss adjustment expenses, and may also include loss-based assessments.
 If desired, expenses can be shifted back and forth between the basic premium and the loss conversion factor.
-Note, however, that it may not be prudent to charge for expenses that don't vary with losses through the loss conversion factor.
+However, it may not be prudent to charge for expenses that don't vary with losses through the loss conversion factor.
 If losses are lower than expected, those expenses will not be fully recouped.

-To reflect the ability to shift expenses back and forth between the basic premium and the loss conversion factor, the following formula is often used to calculate the expense portion of the basic premium: $e - (c-1) \times E$ , where:
+To reflect the ability to shift expenses back and forth between the basic premium and the loss conversion factor, the following formula is often used to calculate the expense portion of the basic premium (as a percentage of the guaranteed-cost premium): $e - (c-1) \times E$ , where: